pypyr/pypyr/README.rst

   logger = logging.getLogger(__name__)

-  def get_parsed_context(context_arg):
+  def get_parsed_context(args):
       """This is the signature for a context parser.

       Args:
-        context_arg: string.
-Passed from command-line invocation where pypyr pipelinename 'this is the context_arg'
+        args: list of string.
+Passed from command-line invocation where pypyr pipelinename this is the context_arg
+              This would result in args == ['this', 'is', 'the', 'context_arg']

       Returns:
         dict.
 This dict will initialize the context for the pipeline run.
       """
-      assert context_arg, ("pipeline must be invoked with context set.") logger.debug("starting")
+      assert args, ("pipeline must be invoked with context arg set.") logger.debug("starting")

       # your clever code here.
 Chances are pretty good you'll be doing things
-      # with the input context_arg string to create a dictionary.
+      # with the input args list to create a dictionary.

       # function signature returns a dictionary
       return {'key1': 'value1', 'key2':'value2'}